TrelaDev-Innowise/Library3000/README.md

 This will start a PostgreSQL container with the database used by the application.

-Flyway will automatically initialize the schema and insert sample data when the application starts.

 ### 2️⃣ Build the Project
 Build the project and create a fat JAR: